 Yale Physician-Scientist Development Awards

 The Office of Physician-Scientist and Scientist Development was established to provide infrastructure aimed at supporting and developing scientists as they navigate challenges at different stages in their careers.
 One of our major initiatives is the development the Yale Physician-Scientist Development Awards program (YPSDA), which will provide grants to junior physician-scientists (MD or MD/PhD) to conduct mentored research that will facilitate development of independent research programs.
-Individuals who are strongly committed to a career in basic, translational, or clinical research are encouraged to apply.
+Individuals who are strongly committed to research careers focused on improving human health are encouraged to apply.
+This includes basic, translational, clinical, and community-based research.

 - These awards will cover up to 75% of an individual’s salary (up to $120,000) and provide $25,000 of research support per year for two years.